diegocard/js-questions/README.md

 #####1.
 Does JavaScript support OOP?

-  Comming up
+  Coming up

 #####2.
 How does JavaScript inheritance work?

-  Comming up
+  Coming up

 #####3.
 Example on how to emulate OOP behavior on JavaScript

-  Comming up
+  Coming up

 Sources
 -------